FourthSyte/tryhackme-learning/README.md

 # 🎯 Goal

-My aim is to build a strong foundation in cybersecurity concepts, enhance my practical skills, and become proficient in penetration testing and incident response.
+My aim is to build a strong foundation in cybersecurity concepts, enhance my practical skills, and become proficient in incident response and etc.

 # 📝 Contributing